komunitin/komunitin-api/README.md

 The Komunitin API system is divided in several modules:

+## Accounting protocol
+The accounting protocol module features financial transactions and federation of nodes.

+See the [Accounting protocol Readme](accounting/README.md) for details and specification.

 ## Social API
 The Social API provides the endpoints related to the marketplace service in an exchange community beyond payments.
 This is details about people, buisinesses and exchange groups, offers and needs, posts, etc. The main goal of this module is to allow apps to discover and travel all this social information.